 Our Caterpillars to Butterflies Project

 Butterflies Emerge, Now What?
+Watch Out for Birds!

 Once the rest of the butterflies emerge, the children will have just a few precious days to observe and help care for them before setting them free.
-Although we explained how the caterpillars would eventually turn into butterflies, I don’t think the kids were really able to grasp the concept.
+Although we explained how the caterpillars would eventually turn into butterflies, I don’t think the kids are really able to grasp the concept.
 They were just excited to have some “pet” caterpillars!

 What do Butterflies Eat and How To Care for Them?